ubc-library-rc/gephi-palladio/content/06_Palladio.md

 Palladio is relatively new and still under active development which means that you will almost certainly encounter bugs!
 Still, it’s a very useful tool for getting a handle on a complicated dataset.

-## When Might Palladio be the Right Tool for You?

-**You have structured data.**

-   - Here, “structured data” means “data in a spreadsheet”: categorized, sorted, and stored in an Excel document or some other kind of spreadsheet application.

-**You’re interested in time, space, and relationships.**

-   - That’s where Palladio excels: showing you how various entities are connected across time and space.

-**Your data has many attributes.**

-- Palladio’s really good at helping you uncover relationships among disparate attributes over time and space for example, it can help you see that a diarist was especially interested in trees as he traveled through North Carolina, and especially interested in bats as he traveled through Arizona.
-Palladio allows you to drill down through your data using faceted browsing.

-A Palladio project begins first with the tabular data you have on your computer.
-Once you’ve uploaded this data into the Palladio interface, you can then refine it, visualize, and save it back to your computer as a Palladio project.

 ### Go to [Palladio](https://hdlab.stanford.edu/palladio/) and click on Start.